-The 9th edition of the OSU Summer School in the Social Sciences “Central and Eastern Europe in Comparative Perspective: Assessing Social and Political Change” will take place June to July, 2017.
+We are organizing the 12th edition of the OSU Summer School in the Social Sciences “Central and Eastern Europe in Comparative Perspective: Assessing Social and Political Change” in Poland, June to July of 2019.

-Students will earn 15 semester credit hours for: SOC 3549: Statistics in Sociology (3 credit hours), (b) its application to substantive problems pertaining to social and political change in Central and Eastern Europe, subsumed by the SOC 4699: Undergraduate Research in Sociology (9 credit hours), and (c) SOC 5503 Social Change in Central and Eastern Europe (3 credit hours).
+Summer School Students will earn 12 semester credit hours for: SOC 3549: Statistics in Sociology (3 credit hours), (b) its application to substantive problems pertaining to social and political change in Central and Eastern Europe, subsumed by the SOC 4699: Undergraduate Research in Sociology (6 credit hours), and (c) SOC 5503 Social Change in Central and Eastern Europe (3 credit hours).

 The Summer School organizers work closely with students in helping students apply for OSU and extra-OSU funding for covering costs the Program incurs.
 In each of the last five years, many of our OSU students enrolled in the Warsaw Summer School received funding from OSU and/or other sources.
 For questions about the OSU Study Abroad in Warsaw, please contact Dr. Irina Tomescu-Dubrow (firstname.lastname@example.org).
 Please see the OSU OIA website for more information, and the Summer School website for information on previous editions.

 “Politics and Inequality across Nations and Time: Theoretical and Empirical Approaches”

 Institute of Philosophy and Sociology, Polish Academy of Sciences

 December 12 – 14, 2018 in Warsaw, Poland